Do you have any questions? Yes, the answer is always YES!

 So, this is your chance to get information you would like to know about the company you are interviewing at.
 You’re there to find out information about your employer as much as they’re there to find out about you.
 The more details you know, the better you will be able to decide if this is the job for you.

 What to ask the hiring manager?
-Here are a 16 examples you can choose from;
+Here are a few examples;

 - What do you like the most about working here?